zhugejunwei/Algorithms-in-Java-Swift-CPP/面经/yelp/OA/hr.md

 7. Time complexity of adding a node at the head of the linked list.
 O(1)

-.
-From 1point 3acres bbs
-8. What is the signal number for kill http://meinit.nl/the-3-most-important-kill-signals-on-the-linux-unix-command-line
+8. What is the signal number for kill. -9 http://meinit.nl/the-3-most-important-kill-signals-on-the-linux-unix-command-line